segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

         [[SEGAppboyIntegrationFactory instance] saveRemoteNotification:userInfo];
       }
     ```
-6. If you are using the `UserNotification` framework, follow [Braze's documentation](https://www.braze.com/docs/developer_guide/platform_integration_guides/ios/push_notifications/integration/#using-usernotification-framework-ios-10) for registering for push notifications using the `UserNotification` framework.
-Then in your application's userNotificationCenter:didReceiveNotificationResponse:withCompletionHandler method, add the following:
+6. If you are using the `UserNotification` framework, follow [Braze's documentation](https://www.braze.com/docs/developer_guide/platform_integration_guides/ios/push_notifications/integration/#using-usernotification-framework-ios-10) to register push notifications using the `UserNotification` framework.
+Then in your application's `userNotificationCenter:didReceiveNotificationResponse:withCompletionHandler` method, add the following:

     ```
     if ([Appboy sharedInstance] == nil) {
         [[SEGAppboyIntegrationFactory instance].appboyHelper saveUserNotificationCenter:center